10 Reasons Why OTs Should Be Using Occupation-Based Interventions

 5. You create better rapport with your patient/client.

 Developing a therapeutic connection with a new patient can already be awkward enough until you learn more about the individual.
-There’s also nothing like prolonging the awkwardness by sticking your patient on an arm bike every day and sitting on the other side of the gym waiting until they’re done.
+There’s also nothing like prolonging the awkwardness by sticking your patient on an arm bike every day and sitting on the other side of the gym doing paperwork until they’re done.

 When you incorporate occupation-based tasks into the intervention, it tells the patient that you were listening at initial evaluation.
 It reassures them that you have a vested interest in them and their success.